Experiences & Amenities

 Heritage-Eco Boat Tours

 The vessel "Monroe" (24 passengers) is the vehicle for a lower river Heritage-Eco Tour.
-The seasonal program "The Ancient River Dwellers" is provided weekly from Labor Day through Memorial Day.
-Boat tours will resume normal operations Wednesday September 5, 2018 and the last tour of the season will occur on Friday, May 25, 2018.
+The seasonal program "The Ancient River Dwellers" is provided weekly September through May.

-- Two boat tours depart from the Crystal River Preserve State Park administrative office Monday, Wednesday and Friday at 10:30 a.m. and 1:30 p.m.
+- Two boat tours depart from the park administrative office Monday, Wednesday and Friday at 10:30 a.m. and 1:30 p.m.
 Tickets are available one hour prior to departure time.
-To support and sustain the operation of boat tours, a donation is requested of $15 for adults and $10 for children ages 12 and under, children 6 and under ride free.
+To support and sustain the operation of boat tours, a donation is requested of $20 for adults and $10 for children ages 12 and under; children 6 and under ride free.
 Sorry, no debit or credit cards at this time - cash or checks only.

-- Tickets are sold on a first-come-first-served basis, one hour prior to departure time.
-Boat tours frequently SELL OUT quickly in the spring season.
-As it is not unusual to sell the entire boat in the first 10 minutes of ticket sales, we encourage travelers to arrive early.
+- Tickets are sold on a first-come, first-served basis, one hour prior to departure time.
+Boat tours frequently sell out quickly in the spring season.
+As it is not unusual to sell the entire boat in the first 10 minutes of ticket sales, we encourage visitors to arrive early.

 - All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
-More information is available at the Florida Wildlife Commission’s Fishing in Florida.
+Information is available at the Florida Wildlife Commission’s Fishing in Florida.

-- Eco-walk Trail is a 2 mile loop trail and has 11 Discovery Zones that offer Sensory Sensitivity tips to increase your outdoor skills.
-The trail begins in a wet prairie and travels along the swamp, edging a hammock.
+- Eco-walk Trail is a 2-mile loop trail and has 11 Discovery Zones that offer sensory sensitivity tips to increase your outdoor skills.
+The trail begins in a wet prairie and travels along a swamp edging a hammock.
 During the spring and fall, neo-tropical birds and hawks can be seen on their migration.
-Deer, turkey, and wading birds also frequent the area.
-The trailhead to the Eco-walk Trail is located at the intersection of North Tallahassee Road and Curtis Tool Road.
+Deer, turkey and wading birds frequent the area.
+The trail head to the Eco-walk Trail is located at the intersection of North Tallahassee Road and Curtis Tool Road.

 - Dixie Shores Trails.
-Entrances to the Dixie Shores Trails are located in the Dixie Shores subdivision off Ft.
-Island Trail (mile marker 2.5).
+Entrances to the Dixie Shores Trails are located in the Dixie Shores subdivision off Fort Island Trail (mile marker 2.5).

-- Ft.
-Island Trail is off US Hwy.
-19 in Crystal River.
+- Fort Island Trail is off U.S. Highway 19 in Crystal River.
 These trails are part of the Great Florida Birding Trail.

-- Lake Loop Trail is located on the right hand side of Dixie Shores Drive.
-The trail is approximately a mile long and winds around three man-made lakes.
+- Lake Loop Trail is located on the right-hand side of Dixie Shores Drive.
+The trail is a mile long and winds around three manmade lakes.

 - Churchhouse Hammock Boardwalk and Primitive Trails.
-The Boardwalk Trail is 1/3 mile in length.
-It begins in a Mesic Hammock that is being restored to transitional Pine Flatwoods.
-Habitat restoration is underway to encourage the return of species such as the Longleaf Pine, gopher tortoise, and fox squirrel.
-The Primitive Trail is 3/4 of a mile long, looping off the Boardwalk Trail and winding slowly out to a sawgrass marsh.
-Florida's *karst limestone topography can be seen at the surface, demonstrating the unique geology feature that typifies where springs find their beginnings.
-The entrance to the Churchhouse Hammock Boardwalk and Primitive Trail is located across the street from the Crystal River Mall on US Hwy.
-19.
+The Boardwalk Trail is one-third mile in length, and begins in a mesic hammock that is being restored to transitional pine flatwoods.
+Habitat restoration is underway to encourage the return of species such as the longleaf line, gopher tortoise and fox squirrel.
+The Primitive Trail is three-fourths of a mile long, looping off the Boardwalk Trail and winding slowly to a sawgrass marsh.
+Florida's *karst limestone topography can be seen at the surface, showing the unique geology feature that typifies where springs begin.
+The entrance to the Churchhouse Hammock Boardwalk and Primitive Trail is located across the street from the Crystal River Mall on U.S. Highway 19.

 *Karst - An area of irregular limestone in which erosion has produced fissures, sinkholes, underground streams, and caverns.

-Nature lovers and photographers will love the undisturbed islands, where everything from bald eagles to wood storks call the aquatic and upland environments of the preserve their home.
+Nature lovers and photographers will love the undisturbed islands, where everything from bald eagles to wood storks make their home in the aquatic and upland environments of the preserve.

 Well-behaved dogs are welcome at Crystal River Preserve State Park.
 They must be kept on a 6-foot leash at all times and cannot be left unattended for more than a half-hour.